lxvm/DeltaRCWA.jl/src/specification.md

 # Prototype Specification for scattering problems

+(Drafted July 4, 2021)
+(Comment July 22, 2021: interfaces still need to be defined and documented)

 A scattering problem describes the effect of a process on a travelling medium, such as when billiard balls collide or light waves pass through a lens.
 Therefore the scattering process accepts inputs and returns outputs, usually